How to Implement Remote Working In 7 Steps

 2) Decide on a trial period

-At Liberty Mind, we’ve helped many businesses implement both flexible and remote working, and one of the best ways we support them in making it successful is by holding a trial period.
+At Liberty Mind, I’ve helped many businesses implement both flexible and remote working, and one of the best ways we support them in making it successful is by holding a trial period.

 A trial period for your remote working idea, enables you to fully road test it before you completely roll it out across the organisation and make those major changes.